AJ8GH/algorithmic-complexity/README.md

 ### Quadratic Shuffle

-A shuffle algorithm where efficiency can be improved
+A shuffle algorithm where efficiency can be improved.
+Algorithm is quadratic since it iterates through the array and performs a linear operation of delete at a specific index on each iteration.

 ```js
 function quadraticShuffle (array) {